gitter-badger/OgarConsole/README.md

 3. Run command 'npm install' in your Ogar file directory where OgarConsole was placed.
 4. Start **OgarConsole** by running the **startconsole.bat** file

-## You know have Ogar Console Running.
+## You now have Ogar Console Running.
 How to use?
 > Open your browser to the location **http://localhost:1000**

 ## Configuration